muhammad-zain-shabbir/data-science-Practice-tasks/README.md

 ---

-# Customer Churn Prediction - Bank Customers
+# Task 3 Customer Churn Prediction - Bank Customers

 ## 📌 Objective
 Predict whether a customer will leave (churn) from a bank using classification techniques.